kjellhar/pres/ntnu-24/md/04-a-professional-approach.md

 ## Do it right
 - Always do the risk assessment
 - Don't burn your bridges if you have other options
-- Know all your variable, and control them
+- Know all your variables, and control them
 - Document everything you do

 --